pbxx/simpletype-js/README.md

 const st = require('simpletype-js')

 function myStrictFunction(name, age, income, pets) {
+    //Example usage for functions:
     let tcheck = st.checkSync("string", "number", ["string", "number"], "array", arguments) if (tcheck.correct) {
         //all arguments were of correct type

     } else {
         //one or more arguments were not of correct type
+        //use tcheck.failed for specific info
     }
 }
 ```